China 100 Tiao Kirin Yung Prov. Bank - 1928

 This note is an unissued remainder banknote from Shantung, China and has a denomination of 6,000 Cash.
 As with the note above, there is the noticeable western numeral 6 placed in four spots on the front of the note: Top, bottom left and right.
 Again on the front you will notice that there are three red overstamps, which are seals from issuing authorities.
 Again there is the red depiction of a man holding a scroll.

 One can see that the front of the note depicts a series of scenes of travelers, rural and household life.
-The back of the note shows more of the same, but I believe the central vignette is depicting a fable or story I have yet to identify.
+The back of the note shows more of the same' There it also depicts the fable of Mu Guiying（穆桂英挂帅）, the story of Yang's daughters（杨门女将） fighting the Liao Dynasty.

 A comparison of the detail depicting the men with scrolls from the two notes above and below.
 Note the similarity of the men holding scrolls with the note above.
 This is most likely a depiction of Fu, the star-god of luck and happiness, who is often seen holding a scroll.